IacopoSb/pam_oauth2_device/README.md

   * mail_cc

 **debug** - boolean value; if set to true, additional debugging information is printed to stdout by the module.

+**use_default_user** - boolean value; if set to true, the module will use the username specified by **default_user** instead of the username received from the OAuth provider.
+This is useful when you want all users to access the system with a common local account.

+**default_user** - string value; specifies the local username to be used when **use_default_user** is set to true.
+This username should exist on the system.

 ## Testing the module works